 What does FINRA Rule 2210 have to do with the GIPS standards?

 Within the Regulatory Notice, FINRA states that, “FINRA interprets Rule 2210 to permit the inclusion of IRR if it is calculated in a manner consistent with the Global Investment Performance Standards (GIPS) adopted by the CFA Institute and includes additional GIPS-required metrics such as paid-in capital, committed capital and distributions paid to investors.”
 Ultimately, this means that firms that present IRRs in private placements must now calculate and present performance information in accordance with the methodology outlined in the GIPS standards.

 This understandably has led to some confusion for non-GIPS compliant firms that include IRR performance in private placement offerings.

 In the CFA Institute’s March 2021 GIPS Standards Newsletter, some common questions were addressed regarding FINRA Regulatory Notice 20-21 and its reference to the GIPS standards.
 Please keep in mind that CFA Institute’s interpretation of the Regulatory Notice has not been adopted or endorsed by FINRA.
 The key takeaways from the questions and answers listed in the newsletter are listed below.

 Key Takeaways From CFA Institute about FINRA Regulatory Notice 20-21:

-- Any IRR, as well as the additional metrics required under the GIPS standards, must meet the input data and calculation requirements of the GIPS standards (here’s an explanation of these requirements and some examples).
+Any IRR, as well as the additional metrics required under the GIPS standards, must meet the input data and calculation requirements of the GIPS standards.

 - Since-inception paid-in capital (PIC) – The amount of committed capital that has been drawn down